Your website needs high-converting landing pages. To achieve this, you’ll need to get your landing page design right.

 A study by Conductor revealed that almost two-thirds of people prefer the first letter of every word in the headline to be capitalized.

-This style of capitalization is known as title case (aka up style).
+This style of capitalization is known as the title case (aka up style).
 Here’s an example from one of one our lead-gen landing pages using this method:

 There are a few different ways to capitalize your titles, depending on which style guide you go by.
 When designing your landing pages, you should always be consistent and use the same style guide’s guidelines for each one.